Trust-Anchor-Group/TemplatePaymentService/README.md

 	Visual Studio when debugging.
 Stop the service if it started automatically after installation.
 	* Update the *post build events* so they refer to the tools available in the Neuron installation folder.
 	* Alternatively, clone the [IoT Gateway repository](https://github.com/PeterWaher/IoTGateway) and compile it.
 In the post build events, it is assumed it is cloned to `C:\My Projects\IoT Gateway`.
-It álso contains the tools referenced from the build script to generate packages.
+It also contains the tools referenced from the build script to generate packages.

 5. Make the payment service the default *Startup Project*, and edit its *Debug Launch Profile* from *project properties*, so the folders match the folders your Neuron was installed at.